stemmlerjs/khalilstemmler.com/src/pages/blog/fixing-sequelize-models-with-migrations.md

 title: Fixing Sequelize Models with Migrations
 date: '2018-07-17T15:30:22-04:00'
 description: >-
   Sequelize is a great ORM for NodeJS applications that are built on relational backends.
 Inevitably, you'll need to update your models as the database requirements change.. or if you did something silly.
 Here's a real life approach to using Sequelize to doing database migrations.
 tags:
+  - NodeJS
+  - JavaScript
-  - NodeJS, JavaScript, Sequelize
+  - Sequelize
 category: Software Development
 image: /img/map.png
 published: true